deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

-"Just… have a look at it man.
+"Just... have a look at it man.
 Turn it over."

 "What, this thing?
-It's just… I mean… well…"
+It's just...
+I mean... well..."

 Julian tilted his head back and forth and frowned at the object in his hands as he turned it over a few times, then blinked and shook it off.
 "What about it?"